 - Processed meats

-- Sweeteners, such as sugar alcohol
+- Sweeteners, such as sugar alcohols

 Metallic-smelling gas might also come from B vitamins, iron, dyes, and preservatives in supplements, as well as NSAIDs, laxatives, and statins, Dr. Wolf says.

-How to Stop Smelly Gas
+How to Get Rid of Smelly Gas

-So if your doctor determines that you have lactose intolerance or celiac disease, for instance, you would eliminate lactose and gluten from your diet, and that should help relieve your symptoms, Dr. Sonpal says.
+So if your doctor determines that you have lactose intolerance or celiac disease, for instance, you would eliminate lactose or gluten from your diet, and that should help relieve your symptoms, Dr. Sonpal says.

 “If you have IBS or SIBO, you may supplement your foods with probiotics, like yogurt, sauerkraut, and kombucha, and prebiotics (fiber that feeds probiotics),” Dr. Sonpal says.
 Looking for a probiotic supplement to add to your routine instead?
-Try HUM Nutrition’s Gut Instinct, made of a vegan blend of 10 strains to support a balanced gut microbiome and healthy digestion.
+Try HUM’s Gut Instinct, made of a vegan blend of 10 strains to support a balanced gut microbiome and healthy digestion.

-Consulting a registered dietitian, who specializes in IBS and SIBO, may also help you figure out a meal plan that will identify which foods may trigger your symptoms.
+Consulting a registered dietitian who specializes in IBS and SIBO may also help you figure out a meal plan that will identify which foods may trigger your symptoms.